xArm-Developer/xarm_ros/uf_robot_moveit_config/Readme.md

       #   uf850: xarm_description/config/kinematics/user/uf850_kinematics_AAA.yaml
       ```
     - Use of Kinematics parameter file: Specify this parameter when starting the launch file
       - Note that before specifying this parameter, make sure that the corresponding configuration file exists.
-If it does not exist, you need to connect the robot arm through a script to generate it.
+If it does not exist, you need to connect the robot arm and use above-mentioned script to generate it.

 - ### Special parameters
   - __hw_ns__: Namespace, xarm series defaults to __xarm__, others default to __ufactory__, only valid in gazebo/realmove startup scripts, the corresponding service name is <`hw_ns`>/<service_name>